 The prostate cancer specialists at Affiliated Oncology understand that those facing a prostate cancer diagnosis are likely to have many questions about what’s right for them.
 We are here to ensure that you completely understand your diagnosis and what you can expect from prostate cancer treatment when the timing is right for prostate cancer treatment.

-Schedule a consultation with one of our oncologists in Chicago Ridge, Mokena, Hazel Crest, Palos Heights, or Oak Lawn, IL to discuss your next steps.
+Schedule a consultation with one of our oncologists in Chicago Ridge, Mokena, Hazel Crest, Palos Heights, New Lenox, Orland Park, or Oak Lawn, IL to discuss your next steps.